Bunlong/git-commit-emoji/README.md

 # Git Commit Emoji

-> `Git Commit Emoji` is a standard of Emojis for using on Git commit messages.
+> `Git Commit Emoji` is a standard of Emoji for using on Git commit messages.

 A new way to improve or write git commit messages is using emoji to identify the type of a commit.